thearpeggio/bidding-platform-2.0/README.md

 - On outbid, bidder should be encouraged to bid again (e.g. if Bidder 2 clicks “Bid $300” Bidder 1 should see some sort of “Bid again” message.)

-- Only minor changes for Socket.io were implmeneted on the server.
+- Only minor changes for Socket.io were implemented on the server.
 All basic CRUD/API information was already inplace but is now hooked up with the frontend react app

 ## Available Scripts